 %test;

-7. Enclose the above steps inside a macro and a do loop to get the data for each of the variables.
+Step 7.
+Enclose the above steps inside a macro, and a do loop to get the variables’ data.
 The results will be as below.

-7. Now, add the variable name as a value in each of the datasets so that we can combine all the datasets and create a single dataset.
+Step 8.
+Now, add the variable name as a value in each dataset to combine and create a single dataset.

 data out&i;